 Why settle with the same type of food every night when you can savor the dishes from around the world?

-If you decide to make this a weekly tradition, you can feature dishes from one country every week.
+If you decide to make this a themed family dinner weekly tradition, you can feature dishes from one country every week.

 A mini-globe can be the centerpiece of your themed evening.
 You can show your family where the country is on the map.

-Some ideas for Around the World Dinners:
+Some ideas for Around the World Family Dinner Themes:

 An Evening in Paris